lanshui98/UniST-tutorial/docs/source/impute_note/3d_gene_imputation.md

 :align: center
 ```

+Notice how the z-axis is **amplified** here.

-These parameters are used to handle **sparse z-direction in 3D spatial transcriptomics data** (e.g., when slice spacing is large).
+Certain parameters are set to handle sparse z-direction in 3D spatial transcriptomics data (e.g., when slice spacing is large).

 ##### `use_anisotropic_knn: True`
 - **Meaning**: Whether to use anisotropic KNN graph construction